AP Explains: Trump revives debate about Robert E. Lee

 The Houston Independent School District voted in 2016 to rename Robert E. Lee High School, a school with a large Latino population, as Margaret Long Wisdom High School.

-Earlier this year, the Charlottesville City Council voted to remove its Lee statue from a city park, sparking a lawsuit from opponents of the move.
+In 2017, the Charlottesville City Council voted to remove its Lee statue from a city park, sparking a lawsuit from opponents of the move.
 The debate also drew opposition from white supremacists and neo-Nazis who revered Lee and the Confederacy.
-The opposition resulted in rallies to defend Lee statues this weekend that resulted in at least three deaths.
+The opposition resulted in rallies to defend Lee statues that ended with deadly racial violence.

 Associated Press writer Russell Contreras is a member of the AP’s race and ethnicity team.
 Follow Russell Contreras on Twitter at http://twitter.com/russcontreras